Students’ Rights and Responsibilities

 - Financial Aid: The campus financial aid office provides information on, and procedures for, the acquisition of educational scholarships, loans, and other programs of student aid.

-- Career Services: The campus career services assists students in locating employment opportunities, provides information on career opportunities, and maintains placement records for students who request this service.
+- Career Services: The campus Career Center services are available to assist students and alumni with a variety of career-related services, events, and resources.
+The staff is dedicated to helping students with all aspects of academic/major exploration and the career search process.
 Students are responsible for securing the assistance provided by these services whenever a need appears or when a counselor or faculty member recommends them.

 V. Student Participation in Institutional Government

 As constituents of the Barry University academic community, students are free, individually and collectively, to express their views on issues of institutional policy and on matters of general interest to the student body.